What are the best shooting modes to use and why?

 What are shooting modes?

-On entry level cameras there are also other shooting modes to select from.
 These are scene modes, and with these the camera selects the best shutter speed and aperture.
 Sometimes it automatically activates the flash as well.
-They’re presets for certain types of photographs, so are a shortcut when you’re first starting out.
+They’re camera setting presets for certain types of photographs, so are a handy shortcut for beginner photographers.

 • Portrait mode